 after its monthly solar conjunction (Dark Moon).
 The Dark Moon (which some call New

-The early spotting of a New Moon is easiest for observers north of the tropics
+The early spotting of a New Moon is easier for observers north of the tropics

-when near the time of the vernal equinox, thus allowing the angle between the ecliptic
+when still near the time of the vernal equinox, thus allowing the angle between the

-and horizon at sunset to be its widest.
-The first opportunity for North Americans
+ecliptic and horizon at sunset to be fairly wide.
+The first opportunity for sharp-eyed

-will come on March 31, with the Moon aged a little more than a day.
-On that same
+North Americans may come on April 29, with the Moon aged less than a day.
+More folks

 Also above is a link to a panorama including all Diana’s Bows in 2014.
 That’s a waxing